d3/d3-time/README.md

 # d3-time

 When visualizing time series data, analyzing temporal patterns, or working with time in general, the irregularities of conventional time units quickly become apparent.
-In the [Gregorian calendar](https://en.wikipedia.org/wiki/Gregorian_calendar), for example, most years have 365 days but leap years have 366; most months have 31 days but some have 28, 29 or 30; and with [daylight saving](https://en.wikipedia.org/wiki/Daylight_saving_time), most days have 24 hours but some have 23 or 25.
+In the [Gregorian calendar](https://en.wikipedia.org/wiki/Gregorian_calendar), for example, most months have 31 days but some have 28, 29 or 30; most years have 365 days but [leap years](https://en.wikipedia.org/wiki/Leap_year) have 366; and with [daylight saving](https://en.wikipedia.org/wiki/Daylight_saving_time), most days have 24 hours but some have 23 or 25.
 Adding to complexity, daylight saving conventions vary around the world.

 As a result of these temporal peculiarities, it can be difficult to do seemingly-trivial tasks.
 For example, if you want to compute the number of days that have passed between two dates, you can’t simply subtract and divide by 24 hours (86,400,000 ms):